pinkmatter/farearth-docs/Level 1/Format books/Level 1C/Version 1.3/GVER_ABS_V1_3.md

 ### Pixel Colour Mappings
 This section describes the `pixelColorMappings` property.
-This provides a legend to quantify disparities in colour ranges .
+This provides a legend to quantify disparities in colour ranges.
 This legend is used for the thumbnail referenced in `imageName`.

 ## Reference: absolute geometric disparity metrics